 A tenancy agreement is a contract signed by both the tenant and the landlord.
-It outlines all the rules to which both parties must comply.
+It outlines what has been agreed and all the terms to which both parties must comply during the tenancy.

 The landlord is responsible for maintaining the property in a good state of repair.
-They will either take care of this directly, or do so via a letting agent – make sure you know who to go to when there’s a fault at the beginning of the tenancy.
-If you do damage to the property you are expected to cover the cost of putting this right.
+They will either take care of this directly, or do so via a letting agent.
+Make sure you know at the beginning of the tenancy who to go to when there's a fault.
+If you cause damage to the property you are expected to cover the cost of putting this right.

 In most cases, a tenant can only decorate or make changes to the property with the express permission of the landlord.
 We recommend receiving this permission in writing.

-A landlord has to give the tenant notice before entering the property, unless it’s an emergency.
+A landlord has to give a tenant 24 hours notice in writing before entering the property, unless it's an emergency.

-If you are tied into a fixed term contract, you will be liable for the rent until the fixed term is finished.
-If you are no longer in a fixed term contract (ie. a rolling contract) your tenancy agreement will define the notice you need to give.
+If you are within the initial fixed term of a tenancy agreement, you will be liable to keep paying the rent until the fixed term is finished.
+If you are no longer within the fixed term of the agreement (i.e. a rolling contract or "statutory periodic tenancy") the original tenancy agreement will define the notice you need to give.

 It is always your responsibility to pay the rent.
 If circumstances change and you become unemployed or are unable to work due to sickness, it is important to speak to your landlord or letting agent and see if you can reschedule your payments.